Eagleshot/GlacierCam/README.md

 # GlacierCam
 GlacierCam is an open source timelapse camera system, powered by Raspberry Pi.

+> [!IMPORTANT]
-This repository is currently under active development and will be updated soon.
+> This repository is currently under active development and the documentation is currently not up to date.

 ## Features at a glance
 ### Camera